Chinook Salmon Research Initiative

-An escapement goal of 650–1,400 large fish was developed for this stock in 1997 (McPherson and Carlile 1997) based off of aerial surveys.
-After several years of mark-recapture study, this goal was updated and revised to 1,800 to 3,800 large spawning Chinook salmon 2008 (McPherson et al. 2008.)
+An escapement goal of 650 to 1,400 large fish was developed for this stock in 1997 (McPherson and Carlile 1997) based off aerial surveys.
+After several years of mark-recapture study, this goal was updated and revised to 1,800 to 3,800 large spawning Chinook salmon in 2008 (McPherson et al. 2008).

 Adult Spawning Abundance

-A set gillnet operated approximately 3km up from the mouth of the river is used to capture returning Unuk River Chinook salmon.
 In addition to sampling fish for age, sex, and length information, each fish is checked for the presence of adipose fins.
-Fish missing adipose fins are additionally sampled for the presence of coded wire tags (CWTs) which would have been applied to fish during their juvenile life stage (see Unuk River coded wire tag research - PDF 426 kB).
-Sampled fish are then tagged with an external spaghetti tag and, to mediate against tag loss, given two secondary marks and released.
-Fish are sampled and recaptured on the spawning grounds using rod and reel snagging gear, short sections of netting and dip nets or sampled as carcasses.
+Fish missing adipose fins are additionally sampled for the presence of coded wire tags (CWTs) which would have been applied to fish during their juvenile life stage Sampled fish are then marked with an adipose fin clip and an operculum hole punch for a secondary mark to avoid resampling of fish and then fish are subsequently released.
+Fish are sampled on the spawning grounds using rod and reel snagging gear, short sections of netting and dip nets or sampled as carcasses.

 The ADF&G, Sport Fish Division, has conducted studies to estimate the abundance of juvenile Chinook salmon in the Unuk River drainage since 1994.
 Juvenile Chinook salmon from the same parent year are marked with adipose fin clips and tagged with CWTs as fingerlings during the fall (September and October), and again the following spring as smolt before they outmigrate to sea in April and May.
 Tagging in the fall and spring greatly increases the total number of tagged fish leaving the Unuk River.
-On average, over 30,900 fingerlings and 9,400 smolt have been tagged each year and smolt abundance has ranged from 122,000 to 789,000 since 1994.
+On average, 28,300 fingerlings and 9,623 smolt have been tagged each year and smolt abundance has ranged from 165,000 to 767,000 since 1994.